 7 Invisible Microscopic Bugs That Bite And The Easy Solutions

 The four most common ones are scabies, mite, body lice, chiggers, and fleas.
 These bugs can cause various symptoms, and it is important to treat them as soon as possible.
-You can use several topical creams and lotions to kill the bugs and stop them from spreading.
-They enter the house through the doors and windows.

 There are seven types of microscopic bugs that can bite and cause itchiness.
 To avoid the bites, you can follow the steps given below;